Agrifood and Biodiversity

 Towards a circular agri-food system in the Baltic

 FOODE: Creating sustainable food systems for European cities

 EIT Climate-KIC: Food Value Chains Strategy

 A circular vision for Northeast Brabant’s food system

 connect with us

-Brian leads the work of our agrifood team, focusing on interventions at different scales for a transition towards increased system resilience and sustainability.
+Brian leads the work of our agrifood and biodiversity team, focusing on interventions at different scales for a transition towards increased system resilience and sustainability.